georgesovetov/python-style-guide/README.md

 It's easy for eye to find element looking from top to bottom.
 Number of elements is simply number of rows.

 Think of diffs.
-With this style, diff are as clear as possible.
+With this style, diffs are as clear as possible.
 Otherwise, how would line-wise diff look like if:
 - function name were changed,
 - new element were added:
    - before first element,